eitanpushett/final/README.md

 ```

-Start you ganache and add the truffle-config.js file
+Start your ganache and add the truffle-config.js file

 Make sure your react version is v16.18.0 (run "node -v")